Cytokinetics Incorporated (CYTK)'s Financial Results Comparing With Vical Incorporated (NASDAQ:VICL) | New Business Observer

 Liquidity

-Cytokinetics Incorporated’s Current Ratio is 7.1 while its Quick Ratio is 7.1.
-On the competitive side is, Vical Incorporated which has a 36.8 Current Ratio and a 36.8 Quick Ratio.
-Vical Incorporated is better positioned to pay off short and long-term obligations compared to Cytokinetics Incorporated.
+The current Quick Ratio of Cytokinetics Incorporated is 7.1 while its Current Ratio is 7.1.
+Meanwhile, Vical Incorporated has a Current Ratio of 36.8 while its Quick Ratio is 36.8.
+Vical Incorporated is better positioned to pay off its short-term and long-term debts than Cytokinetics Incorporated.

 Analyst Ratings